 Who is the Employer?

-Work With A PEO Like Canadian Payroll Services
+Work With An EOR Like Canadian Payroll Services

-Canadian Payroll Services is a PEO that focuses on helping global businesses hire in Canada.
-We provide employer of record services and compliant, contractor payroll to businesses all over the world.
-But more than that, we provide hands on HR support that payroll companies can’t match.
+At Canadian Payroll Services we offer employer-of-record services and compliant contractor payroll to businesses worldwide.
+But more than that, we provide hands-on HR support that payroll companies can’t match.
 Our team of certified payroll administrators and HR account managers keep you compliant and stay on top of changes in Canadian payroll and tax laws so that you don’t have to.

 Want to learn more about how we can help with your Canadian payroll?
 Get in touch today!